 Global Africa Region Americas Region Asia Region European Region MedWet

-Continue to assist STRP's Encourage CPs to provide input Encourage CPs to provide input to Encourage CPs to provide input to Encourage CPs to provide input
+Continue to assist STRP's Encourage CPs to provide input Idem Idem Encourage CPs to provide Play a key role in initiating

-Working Group on Restoration to STRP's work STRP's work STRP's work to STRP's work
+Working Group on Restoration to the Web site. proposals for STRP's work collaboration between Greece and

-in its development of a Web-
+in its development of a Web- Oceania Region the FYR Macedonia for

-based resource kit of Oceania Region
+based resource kit of Idem rehabilitation of the Doran lake,

-restoration techniques and case Encourage CPs to provide input to
+restoration techniques and case and assist in preparation of

-studies.
-STRP's work
+studies, and finalize its funding proposals.

+guidelines on restoration for

+presentation to COP8.

 Develop cooperation with

 GISP on providing guidance

 and methodologies for

 managing invasive/alien

 wetland species

-To encourage active and informed participation of local communities, including indigenous people, and in particular women, in the conservation and wise use of wetlands.
+Operational Objective 2.7: To encourage active and informed participation of local communities, including indigenous people, and in particular women, in the conservation and wise use of wetlands.